ozaner/ozaner.github.io/_posts/philosophy/00-0-0-turing-test.md

 ---

 ## Background
-The following is a summary, my thoughts, and possibly a bit more, of Alan Turing's seminal paper ["Computing Machinery and Intelligence"](https://academic.oup.com/mind/article-pdf/LIX/236/433/9866119/433.pdf).
+The following is a summary, my thoughts, and possibly a bit more, on Alan Turing's seminal paper ["Computing Machinery and Intelligence"](https://academic.oup.com/mind/article-pdf/LIX/236/433/9866119/433.pdf).
 Each section, denoted by a §, of this post corresponds to the same-titled section of the paper.

 <!-- (http://phil415.pbworks.com/f/TuringComputing.pdf) -->